etolbakov/excalidocker-rs/README.md

 Key features
 =================
- - Transform your local docker-compose files into excalidraw images with just a single `docker run` command.
+ - Transform your local docker-compose files into excalidraw with just a single `docker run` command.
 Showcase your infrastructure designs in a visually appealing and engaging format.
- - Convert external docker-compose files into excalidraw images by simply providing a Github link.
+ - Convert external docker-compose files into excalidraw by simply providing a Github link.
 Easy to share and collaborate.
- - Availible for installation on both Linux and MacOS platforms (amd64/arm64).
+ - Available for installation on both Linux and MacOS platforms (amd64/arm64).
- - Design customization within your docker-compose files.
+ - Design customization.
 Tailor your infrastructure diagrams to your specific needs by customizing font, background colours, styles, etc.

 Table of contents
 =================